 The EPEAT Program convenes regularly scheduled Calibration Meetings with all GEC-approved CABs to promote a uniform understanding of EPEAT Criteria and a consistent and objective application of conformity assurance requirements among all CABs.
-Calibration Meeting materials are made available to all GEC-approved CABs.
+Calibration Meeting materials are made available to all GEC-approved CABs and the results of technical questions and technical topics are incorporated into conformity resources.
 At least one representative from each GEC-approved CAB must attend each Calibration Meeting.
 The frequency of Calibration Meetings may increase when deemed necessary by the EPEAT Program.
 Calibration Meetings are not held in person to enable broader participation and all meeting participants are expected to abide by Chatham House Rule2 and an anti-trust statement.